-Director Current Term Other Public Company

-Primary Occupation Age Since Expires Board Committees Boards Director Qualification Highlights

-CEO of Rewards Network 58 2015 2021 ✓ Compensation None ✓ Business operations

-Establishment Services, Inc. ✓ Corporate governance
+Primary Occupation Age Director Since Current Term Expires Board Committees Other Public Company Boards Director Qualification Highlights CEO of Rewards Network Establishment Services, Inc. 61 2015 2024 ✓ Audi t None ✓ Business operations ✓ Corporate governance ✓ International operations ✓ Leadership - current CEO ✓ Financial industries

-International operations

-✓ Leadership - current CEO

-✓ Financial industries

-Edmond I. Eger III, age 58, has served as a member of our Board since October 2015.
+Edmond I. Eger III, age 61, has served as a member of our Board since October 2015.
 Since September 2017, Mr. Eger has served as the Chief Executive Officer and member of the Board of Directors of Rewards Network Establishment Services, Inc., which helps restaurants increase their revenue, traffic, and customer engagement through their innovative financial and marketing services.
 From December 2013 through January 2017, Mr. Eger served as the President and Chief Executive Officer of OANDA Corporation, a leader in online foreign exchange and over-the-counter commodities and indices trading services.
 From 2009 to 2013, he served as a Senior Vice President and General Manager for the Americas at PayPal, Inc., and as an advisor to the CEO at eBay Corporation.
 From 1999 to 2009, Mr. Eger held various management positions with Citigroup and last served as the CEO for its International Cards Business.
 Prior to joining Citigroup, his experience included various business management positions with Advanta, Standard Chartered Bank, Wells Fargo, and McKinsey & Company.
 From September 2013 to February 2015, he served on the Board of Directors at Digital River, Inc., a Nasdaq traded e-commerce and payment provider, which was sold to Siris Capital.